🔀 Coming Soon to Linkilo — The Redirection Manager

 Redirects Are the Easy Part.
 Cleaning Up After Them Is Where Everyone Else Stops.

-Other plugins just forward URLs.
-Linkilo creates the redirect, then scans your whole site for internal links pointing to the old URL — and lets you replace, unlink, or delete each one with full undo.
+A full redirect manager is coming to Linkilo.
+It creates the redirect, then scans your whole site for internal links pointing to the old URL — and lets you replace, unlink, or delete each one with full undo.
+Plus a 404 Autopilot that suggests and creates the fixes for you.
 No more redirect chains.
 No more half-finished migrations.

 Pure WordPress hooks — no .htaccess editing.
-Replaces the Redirection plugin entirely.
+Designed to replace the Redirection plugin entirely.

 What you get